 Apart from these factors, you can also test:

 In fact, the sender’s name is one of the reasons making the audience open an email.
 One way to test your From address is by sending your campaigns from a person’s name, person, and the company or from your CEO.

 It depends on you to keep short and sweet or long detailed.
 While the former includes more detailed copy, shorter emails will send the reader directly to a targeted landing page.
 Try it out to see which is more suitable for your audience.

 Plain text vs HTML campaigns

 Plain text would be good enough for some cases.
 Yet in others, adding an element of personalization would transform the email in a way that it appears to be written for the reader alone.
 Want to know which works best in which case?
 Test it.

 Automating manual tasks is a must-have procedure if you want to win more time for meaningful investment.
 Among the simplest, your SME can transform into an automatic store by performing trigger-based email.
 Trigger-based emails are emails that are sent out immediately following the user behaviour.
 The most common forms of trigger-based emails today are welcome letters, thank-you letters, and transactional emails such as receipt emails or order confirmation.

 But you would never have time to keep an eye on your website 24/7 to send an email whenever needed.
-Therefore, email marketing automation is needed for your business.
+That’s why email marketing automation is important for your business.

 The challenge is to find a tool that will automatically deliver the emails for your customers without you taking over every step on the way.
 If your store operates on BigCommerce, this shouldn’t be a matter with Atom8.
 Atom8 allows for integrating your online stores with email marketing tools such as Mailchimp or Klaviyo so as to streamline the process of taking care of your customers.